- MEN'S WATCHES

 A typical maintenance requires the watch to be opened, the movement dismantled, and each component cleaned and lubricated.
 The movement is then reassembled, regulated, the gaskets changed, and finally, tested.

-If a watch suddenly begins running extremely fast (20+ seconds per day to hours fast per day) it is usually an indication that the hairspring coils are magnetized, causing the coils to stick together.
+Magnetism: If a watch suddenly begins running extremely fast (20+ seconds per day to hours fast per day) it is usually an indication that the hairspring coils are magnetized, causing the coils to stick together.
 This shortens the rotation of the balance wheel and increases the beat rate extremely.
 Correcting this is one of the simplest tasks for a watch maker.
-The watch needs not be opened (only in extreme cases), is passed through a demagnetizing machine and is ready to go again.
-Magnetism can also cause a watch to stop or run slow - however, generally the watch will run fast.
+The watch need not be opened (only in extreme cases) it is passed through a demagnetizing machine and is ready to go again.
+Magnetism can also cause a watch to stop or run slow; however, generally the watch will run fast.

-This could be caused by a small jolt to the movement.
+Tangled Coils: This could be caused by a small jolt to the movement.
 Although this is less likely than magnetism it is still a common cause of a watch running extremely fast.
-The coils are entangled, and this shortens the rotation of the balance wheel and significantly increases the beat rate extremely.
+The coils are entangled, and this shortens the rotation of the balance wheel and significantly increases the beat rate.
 The good news is that the fix is fairly simple for a qualified watchmaker to accomplish.

 What is a Quartz watch?